OajMeredith23/grad-show/content/designers/sirine-darwiche.md

       journey through 3 different phases of culture shock, with a goal of shedding light and positivity on a rather difficult transitional process.
     video: https://www.youtube.com/watch?v=DqEQ1RZMITY
+  - title: PALMYRA
+    description: "Palmyra is a typeface designed with  the fusion of a modern Latin typeface with characteristics of classic Arabic calligraphic elements.
+The type specimen utilises satire to address Arab stereotypes in the West through the depiction of Orientalist distortions and the commercialisation of ethnic property. "
 ---